 Simple, elegant and compelling, The Medical Marijuana Survival Guide is a stroll into Bradley’s world of medical use from both a law enforcement and patient’s perspective, since he’s been both.

 The book details Prop 215’s history, amendments, legal protections and loopholes with a stern, realistic warning: most medical marijuana patients have very few legal rights other than the right to a good legal defense in court.
-Bradley covers police encounters in public and at home, private transfers and collectives, but my favorite parts are “Telling Friends and Family,” where he offers templates for
+Bradley covers police encounters in public and at home, private transfers and collectives, but my favorite parts are “Telling Friends and Family,” where he offers templates for letters,

 Read More: Book Review: The Medical Marijuana Survival Guide